 Anyway, if your kid(s) is/are not the sickly type and you choose to visit Marrakesh, for example, Morocco might me the dream destination for your family, as the locals really love the children and are really kind to their parents.

-Natural Disaster Risk: LOW
+Natural Disaster Risks in Morocco: LOW

 The main natural risk in Morocco is represented by the earthquakes.
 Although they occur occasionally, usually they’re not enough strong to provoke great damage.